jjvanzon/Circular-Language-Spec-Plans/3. Done/2009-06 01    Planning + Black Box Spec Part A (discontinued)/Notes/2009-06 05 Planning + Black Box Spec Part A, Notes, Wrap Up.md

 Standard Issues
 ---------------

-\- Evaluation by software developer:
+- Evaluation by software developer:

-* \> A template is available for this: *Software Development Reflection Template.doc*.
+    - \> A template is available for this: *Software Development Reflection Template.doc*.

-\- About time planning
+    - About time planning

-\- About progress monitoring
+    - About progress monitoring

-\- About working methods
+    - About working methods

-\- About technical solution
+    - About technical solution

-\- About functionality
+    - About functionality

-\- An overview for presentation purposes
+    - An overview for presentation purposes.
       Something you can show off in a portfolio.

-\- In every reflection, the following questions need to be answered:
+- In every reflection, the following questions need to be answered:

-\- What went well?
+    - What went well?

-\- What could be done better?
+    - What could be done better?

-\- What went wrong?
+    - What went wrong?

-\- How should we do it next time?
+    - How should we do it next time?

-\- Wrap up plan (TO DO, is continuously changed.)
+- Wrap up plan (TO DO, is continuously changed.)

-\- Tidy up software development project plan documents
+    - Tidy up software development project plan documents

-\- Make entry in project list tidy
+    - Make entry in project list tidy

-\- Put leftover TO DO items in a project document *Postponed* or *Improvements*.
+    - Put leftover TO DO items in a project document *Postponed* or *Improvements*.

 Investigate if the current functionality is adequate and possibly define a *new* programming trajectory.